cqql/vldt/README.md

 # Vldt

 Composable validations with only [one responsibility](http://en.wikipedia.org/wiki/Single_responsibility_principle).
+This is inspired by the clojure libary [vlad](https://github.com/logaan/vlad).

 ## Installation